-PCC Dual Credit Instructor & Course Approval Process
+PCC Dual Credit Faculty & Course Approval Process

-All classes offered for Dual Credit must be taught by an instructor who meets the qualifications required for each subject area.
-Below, you will find general guidelines of what expectations a high school instructor must meet based on the type of class offered.
+All classes offered for PCC Dual Credit must be taught by faculty who meet the qualifications required for each subject area.
+Below, are general guidelines of what expectations a high school faculty must meet based on the type of class offered.

 - For Career & Technical Education (CTE) Faculty

-The high school faculty would have to “qualify” as a college CTE instructor, which means a combination of education and related work experience.
-There are 6 ways to qualify, ranging from having a Master’s degree in the subject area and 3 years recent full time industry experience to an Associate’s degree and 5 years recent full time industry experience.
+There are six ways to qualify, ranging from having a master's degree in the subject area and three years recent full time industry experience.

-Listed below details the different criteria (any one of them) in general that a CTE instructor would need to qualify.
+Listed below details the different criteria (any one of them) in general that a CTE faculty would need to qualify.
 For specific PCC Instructor Qualifications visit http://www.pcc.edu/resources/academic/instructor-qualifications/index.html.

 - Master’s degree in a subject area and 3 years recent full time, non-teaching experience in the field